 -- Tenor of the Panel Discussion on Thomé H. Fang

 【Editor’s Remark: The author, Mr. Shi Baoguo is a Ph.
 D. Candidate majoring in Chinese Philosophy, at the Anhui University, Anhui, China.
 Though apparently somewhat overlapping in contents with the “Newsletters #1” included in the same issue, this article more distinctively represents the individual perspective of the author as one of the participants at the ceremony and the panel discussion as well.
 It highlights the philosophical imports of Master Fang’s philosophy of comprehensive harmony; discusses on the far reaching significances and effects of the establishment of the Institute for Thomé H. Fang Studies at AU; and covers in broad outlines the spiritual essences of consummate synthesis and round-harmony or, simply, comprehensive harmony.
-In this sense, unlike any briefings or reports, 'ad outlines the spiritual essences of consummate synthesis and round-harmony, in short, of cbriefings or reports of any ordinary sort, it exhibits the author’s keen observation, deep concern, and far-sighted outlook as a young aspirant philosopher-scholar.
+In this sense, unlike briefings or reports of any ordinary sort, it exhibits the author’s keen observation, deep concern, and far-sighted outlook as a young aspirant philosopher-scholar.
 We are pleased to recommend it to our readership. -- Suncrates】

 For Master Thomé H. Fang, the concepts of “Creative Creativity” and “Harmony” as embodied in Primordial Confuciansim, Daoism, and Mohism constitute the spirit of the philosophy of comprehensive harmony; and the wholistical unitive and round-harmonious mode of thought for intellectual researches thus opens up a new approach in the field of philosophical investigations.
 It is then significant for Anhui University to establish such a Institute for Thomé H. Fang Studies in his honor and to call for such a panel discussion on his thought: We believe it will help spread and enhance not only of the Hui-Studies but, more importantly, of Chinese culture as a whole, with a view to building up a great spiritual community for our common homeland.

-the time-spirit of philosophy to serve the great purpose of social construction
+time-spirit of philosophy to serve the great purpose of social construction and

 I. Philosophical Imports of “Comprehensiveness” and “Harmony”